North East England 1901-1919

 Sep 1903 – Boro move to Ayresome Park

 Middlesbrough Football Club who have just completed their first season in Division One, move from their Linthorpe Road ground to a new ground at Ayresome Park.
-The new ground partially overlaps the site of the former Paradise Ground where their defunct one time rivals Middlesbrough Ironopolis once played.
-Boro’s first game at Ayresome is a friendly 1-0 victory over Celtic on September 7 but their first league game here is a 2-3 defeat on September 12, to Sunderland in front of a crowd of 30,000.
+The new ground partially overlaps the site of the former Paradise Ground where their defunct one-time rivals Middlesbrough Ironopolis once played.
+Boro’s first game at Ayresome is a friendly 1-0 victory over Celtic on September 7 and their first league game here is a 2-3 defeat on September 12, to Sunderland in front of a crowd of 30,000.

 1904 – Emerson Chambers